terra-money/docs/docs/develop/sdks/terra-js/getting-started.md

 const wallet = lcd.wallet(mk);
 ```

+In general, it's better to store this data in your enviorment, i.e. use `process.env.SECRET_MNEMONIC` or `process.env.SECRET_PRIV_KEY`.

 Request funds for your test wallet [here](https://faucet.terra.money).
 We'll need these to perform swaps and pay for gas fees.

 ## Query the terraswap contract and setup the transaction